Changes are occurring regularly, check the court’s website for the most recent updates.

 - For dates that occurred during closures, your new appearance date is based on the date you were supposed to originally appear.
 The earliest date is Aug 4, 2020 – check the schedule for your new appearance date

-- May 15, 2020: an accused person can contact the Crown Attorney’s Office by email or phone to obtain their Crown Screening form and/or disclosure.
+- A criminally accused person can contact the Crown Attorney’s Office by email or phone to obtain their Crown Screening form and/or disclosure.

-- Effective May 11: the court has new procedures in place to assist individuals in applying to vary their release conditions, without needing to personally appear in court.
+- The court has procedures in place to assist individuals in applying to vary their release conditions, without needing to personally appear in court.

-- Will not resume in-person hearings of any court matters until July 6, 2020, at the earliest.
-It will, however, continue to hear matters virtually, and expects to shortly further expand the scope of matters that will be heard virtually.
+- Continues to hear matters virtually, and expects to further expand the scope of matters that will be heard virtually.

-- Will not recommence criminal or civil jury selection or jury trials until September, 2020, at the earliest.
+- Criminal or civil jury selection or jury trials will resume on September, 2020, at the earliest.